Just 21 days and the results will speak for themselves.

 - Avoid sugar, grains, unhealthy fats, beans/legumes.

 - Grains, sugars, sweetened beverages: Processed carbohydrates drive excess insulin production, which can lead to lifelong insidious weight gain.
 Even if you don’t have excess body fat concerns, a high insulin-producing diet promotes systemic inflammation, fatigue, and burnout.
 Grains might be the most offensive foods in your diet because they also contain “anti-nutrients” that may cause health problems beyond just gaining weight.
-Sweeteners are worse than sugar, the body’s insulin response is the same as sugar, however with nothing to process it leads to a irrepressible hunger which leads to gluttonous eating eventually.
+Sweeteners are worse than sugar, the body’s insulin response is the same as sugar, however with nothing to process it leads to an irrepressible hunger which leads to gluttonous eating eventually.

-- Industrial and polyunsaturated oils: Trans and partially-hydrogenated fats (from heavily processed snack or frozen foods); deep-fried menu items (from fast-food joints), assorted packaged snacks and baked goods (chips, crackers, cookies, etc.), margarine-type spreads, and bottled vegetable oils (canola, corn, safflower, etc.) promote oxidation and inflammation, setting the stage for cancer and heart disease.
+- Industrial and polyunsaturated oils: Trans and partially hydrogenated fats (from heavily processed snack or frozen foods); deep-fried menu items (from fast-food joints), assorted packaged snacks and baked goods (chips, crackers, cookies, etc.), margarine-type spreads, and bottled vegetable oils (canola, corn, safflower, etc.) promote oxidation and inflammation, setting the stage for cancer and heart disease.

 - Beans and other legumes: Beans, lentils, peanuts, peas, and soy products contain anti-nutrients that compromise digestion, immune function, and general health.
-The highly-touted fiber in beans is problematic, and the carbohydrate content in all legumes is high enough to warrant cutting or eliminating them in the interest of moderating insulin production.
+The highly touted fiber in beans is problematic, and the carbohydrate content in all legumes is high enough to warrant cutting or eliminating them in the interest of moderating insulin production.

 - Align your carbohydrate intake with your weight goals and activity levels.

 - Protein: Average 0.8 – 1.8 gram per kilogram of lean body mass/day – depending on activity levels (more at times is fine).
+Lean body mass is your weight in kilograms less body fat percentage (Weight – (weight / 100 * body fat percentage)

 - Fat: Enjoy freely but sensibly for balance of caloric needs and high dietary satisfaction levels.